 Do we see substitution happen a lot in practice?
-No, but from an IR35 perspective it is the right to substitute which is just as important.
+No, but from an IR35 perspective it is the genuine right to substitute which is important.

 Talking of ‘having the right to do something’; when a tribunal judge considers the issue of control, they will determine if the client has the right to exercise control over how you do your work, not whether the client has exercised that right.

 So it is important that your contractual terms demonstrate that you have control over how the work is done – “reasonable autonomy” doesn’t cut the mustard – and of course, the working arrangements need to demonstrate that in practice.

 The issue of mutuality is a thorny one: as one question put it: if you are signing a contract to provide services for a period of time, is there not an expectation that you would see the contract out?